Electronic Monitoring Policy

 Identity Access & Management System and Active Directory (on login): Systems record data on authentication attempts to digital assets and resources.
 System logs capturing user account name, IP address, for cyber security and systems access control.

-Internet traffic monitoring and filtering (continuous): Software tracks and triggers alerts for suspicious or risky internet traffic from user activities.
+Internet traffic monitoring and filtering (continuous): Software logs and triggers events for web & network traffic.

 LabStats (on login): Track software and computer usage for Lab & classroom podium computers.
 Realtime access to what is being used to gauge system performance and assist in resource management.